forestgrape/coronavirus/monitor_and_control.md

 * **(in work and currently more brainstorming)**

 This sections discusses measures that can be put in place if Covid-19 increase rapidly.
 For each measure
+* ###### Evidence
-* EE := epidemiological evidence: Have transmission events been observed in the setting?
+  epidemiological evidence: Have transmission events been observed in the setting?
+If there are transmission events can they be reliable detected?
+* ###### ThinkThrough
-* TT := thinking through evidence/common sense evidence: Are there transmission opportunities?
+  Thinking through/Common sense argumentation/Causal reasoning: Are there transmission opportunities?
 Are protection concepts?
 Are the concepts realistic in practice?
+* ###### Experiences
-* EXPM := experiences with measures in place.
+  Experiences with measures in place.
 Are there experiences and if so what are they?
+* ###### Narrowing
-* NL := Narrowing of Life.
+  Narrowing of Life.
 How individuals experience the measures?
 Are there costs associated e.g. school children missing education.
 Financial costs (state founded support assumed)
+* ###### Comment
-* Comment := The points above are summarized to a subjective rating/comment and a recommendation.
+  The points above are summarized to a subjective rating/comment and a recommendation.
 The rating is subjective since it relies on the subjective weighting.

 ### Slow Down of Nightlife
 A slow down of nightlife can reach from an early closure of clubs to a stay at home order at night.
+* Evidence:
-* EE: Many anecdote-like Covid-19 spreading including super spreading events have linked to nightlife [citations coming].
+  * Many anecdote-like Covid-19 spreading including super spreading events have linked to nightlife [citations coming].
+  * In many countries only few infections can be traced back to nightlife but more to families.
+A possible explanation is that contact tracing and testing just works better in family settings.
+For a club with infections 1 week later every attendee should be tested, but this is hardly done.
-* TT: Nightlife is about socializing.
+* ThinkThrough: Nightlife is about socializing.
 With loud music distancing is hardly doable.
 In nightlife drinking is common, which is a risk factor by itself, but it also prevents mask usage.
-* EXPM:
+* Experiences:
   * An early closure of nightlife was implemented (combined with consequent mask wearing)
     * in Greece  (11.8.20, closing between 24 pm and 7 am)
     * in Denmark (15.9.20, closing at 22 pm in risk regions )